Pressure is off, let British gold rush begin

 After finishing an unprecedented fourth in the medals table in Beijing with 47 medals, including 19 golds, Britain was set an even bigger target on home soil.

-Golden Wednesday, as it has been dubbed, got the party started although Britain will have to get a move on if it is to exceed the haul from Beijing.
+They may still do it, but they will have to get a move on.

-A bumper harvest is expected over the coming days at the rowing and in the velodrome when the track cycling powerhouses saddle up.

-Down in Weymouth the British sailors, led by multiple gold medallist Ben Ainslie, will hope for fair winds.
+Then again, a bumper harvest is expected over the coming days at the rowing lake and in the velodrome when the track cycling powerhouses get going.
+Down in Weymouth the British sailors, led by Ben Ainslie, have the wind in their sails.

 The old joke that Britain's best sportsmen and women are those who spend their careers sitting down, is still doing the rounds - but when it comes to the Olympics the British public would not care if gold medals were awarded for tiddlywinks.